RonLinu/ydownloader/README.md

 Trying to reload, to open the web page using a bookmark, a link or pasting/typing the url will issue an error message.

 -------------------------------------
-INSTALLATION OF THE WEBSOCKET SERVER:
+<p align="center">INSTALLATION OF THE WEBSOCKET SERVER</p>

+When running the web application, the button 'Check dependencies' is usefull to check if everything is installed.

-Assuming Node.js, yt-dlp and ffmpeg are already installed and included in the PATH.
+Assuming Node.js and yt-dlp, ffmpeg are already installed and included in the PATH.
-On Linux, xterm terminal must be installed.
+Note that on Linux, xterm terminal must be installed as well.

 Just copy the "websocket" directory provided in this repo.